 Visas on arrival are available in multiple countries, and up until recent years, this type of visa represented the easiest way to gain access to a particular country.
 That is no longer true, mostly because many governments adopted the electronic visa.
 People prefer an online process that takes a few minutes than a line that could take sometimes hours at the immigration office.
-A Uganda visa on arrival used to be available once you arrived at Entebbe International Airport, as well as a few land border checkpoints, but that is no longer an option.
+A Uganda visa on arrival used to be the only option once you arrived at Entebbe International Airport, as well as a few land border checkpoints, but now an easier eVisa option is available as well.

 Before Uganda adopted the electronic system, a visa on arrival was not as easy to obtain as before.
 That was because the Government of Uganda decided to replace the visa on arrival with the electronic visa.
 As a result, facility of getting a Uganda visa on arrival was limited, and sometimes, delays occurred.
 The question was why you would risk spending hours on end at the Entebbe Airport or at the land border when you could invest 15 minutes of your time online and use iVisa’s services?
 When you left, you did not know how much time you would spend waiting for your document to be released, and leaving it to chance was just bad planning.

 The purpose of the government of Uganda was to replace the visa on arrival with the electronic visa because it would make things easier for anyone.
 Your interest is to enjoy a simple but efficient online application process, and iVisa is the ideal way to do it.
 The company has thousands of clients all over the world, and it is highly appreciated mostly for its fast processing system.